TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 ## Create the Controller

-Now we create a controllers folder inside app folder, then we have a file named `property.controller.js`.
+Now we create a controllers folder inside the app folder, then we have a file named `property.controller.js`.
 Our controller will be written inside this with CRUD functions:

 - create
 - findAll